 It was the most honest thing she'd said in years.
 Not a breakdown.
 A breakthrough.
 Not because everything got better immediately — but because she finally stopped performing and started being real.

-Your anxiety is not trying to destroy you.
-It is trying to signal something — that something in your life needs attention, healing, or care.
-The work is not to silence it.
+Anxiety is not always the enemy.
+Sometimes it is a signal — that something in your life needs care, healing, or a boundary.
+The work is not to silence the alarm.
 The work is to respond to it wisely.
+Silencing it without listening to it only delays what needs to be addressed.

 These are not magic fixes.
 They are anchors — things to hold onto when the current gets strong.

 Anxiety thrives in the dark.
 The moment you name what you're feeling — even just saying "This is fear.
 I am afraid of ___" — you begin to take back control.
 Naming an emotion activates the prefrontal cortex, which helps quiet the amygdala.
-Journalling works powerfully here.
 Write it out.
 You don't have to show anyone.
+But get it out of the loop in your head and onto something external.

 Interrupt the spiral with one true thing

 When anxiety spirals, it makes catastrophe feel like certainty.
-The antidote is not arguing with every thought — it's anchoring to one true thing.
+The antidote is not arguing with every thought — it is anchoring to one true thing.
 A scripture.
 A fact.
 "I have survived everything that has tried to break me so far."
 Say it out loud.
 Repeat it until your nervous system starts to believe it.
+This is not denial — it is redirection.

 Your body is part of the equation

 You cannot think your way out of a physical stress response.
 Slow, deliberate breathing — four counts in, hold four, six counts out — activates your vagus nerve and signals safety to your brain.
 A short walk, a glass of water, stepping outside.
-Your body needs permission to come down from high alert.
+Your body needs permission to come down from high alert before your mind can reason clearly.
+Physiological regulation comes first.

 Bring it to God as a conversation, not a report card

 There is a difference between praying at God and praying with God.
 You don't need to have it together before you talk to him.
 You can come exactly as you are — fearful, exhausted, confused — and say: "I don't know what to do with this.
 But I know I can't carry it alone."
 That is enough.
-That is, in fact, the whole point.
+That is, in fact, the whole point of the invitation in Matthew 11.

 Find the one person who won't flinch